 Fitness Tips for Later in Pregnancy

-• Practice relaxation and visualization techniques to prepare for labor.
+• Practice breathing, relaxation, and visualization for labor.

 Final Thoughts